Cocrystal Pharma, Inc. [COCP] – How low can NASDAQ:COCP go? A return to Fundamental Analysis

 Cocrystal Pharma, Inc. [NASDAQ:COCP]: Analyst Rating and Earnings

-Keep on the lookout for this organization’s next scheduled financial results, which are expected to be made public on 03/19/2020.
+Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on 03/19/2020.

 Fundamental Analysis of Cocrystal Pharma, Inc. [COCP]